chains-project/bacardi/results/results_baseline_api_diff_cot/o3-mini-2025-01-31/46979207151a43361447d64afd2658df40033419/patches/patch1/responses/References.java_response.txt

     @Override
     public String toString() {
-        // Replace the removed JAXBToStringStrategy.getInstance() with a new DefaultToStringStrategy instance. final ToStringStrategy2 strategy = new DefaultToStringStrategy();
+        // Use a new instance since the getInstance() method has been removed in the updated API. final ToStringStrategy2 strategy = new JAXBToStringStrategy();
         final StringBuilder buffer = new StringBuilder();
         append(null, buffer, strategy);
         return buffer.toString();